2011 Grand National: Aftermath

 Aintree's managing director Julian Thick said: "We are desperately sad at the accidents during the running of the Grand National today and our thoughts go out to the connections of Ornais and Dooneys Gate...
 Only the best horses and the best jockeys are allowed to enter and all horses are inspected by the vet when they arrive at Aintree to ensure that they are fit to race.
 This year we had 20 horse-catchers, at least two attendants at each of the 16 fences, four stewards to inspect the course, two BHA course inspectors, ten vets, 50 ground staff and 35 ground repair staff...
 We work closely with animal welfare organisations, such as the RSPCA and World Horse Welfare, to make sure we are up to date with the latest thinking and research... and to make sure that the horses are looked after properly and that the race is run as safely as possible."

 Veteran trainer Ginger McCain queried the suggestion of reducing the size of the fences in the aftermath of the race.
 McCain said: "You don't make things better by making it easier.
 Its speed that does the damage."
 Champion jockey Tony McCoy also defended the National, saying, "I personally don't think the sport could be in any better shape for horses or jockeys."
 Ornais's owner, Andy Stewart, later said: "We're still grieving but I think this whole hyped up situation regarding the Grand National is totally wrong...
 National Hunt racing is safer and compliant with every single sport that goes along.
 My son snowboarded in France and, unfortunately, he had an accident and he'll never walk again.
 Why don't we just get on with it and enjoy the sport?"

-Winning jockey Jason Maguire was subsequently handed a five-day ban by the stewards for excessive use of the whip on Ballabriggs.
+Winning jockey Jason Maguire was subsequently handed a five-day ban by the stewards for excessive use of the whip on Ballabriggs in the closing stages and the horse required oxygen after crossing the line.